resbaz/nectar-cloud-lessons/Planning/lesson_plans.md

 12h30am - 1h30pm: Lunch

-* Lesson VI: Transient storage: don’t rely on it!
-(30min)
+* Lesson VI: Snapshots: Backups, vertical scaling, sharing & transient storage (don’t rely on it!)
+(45 min)
-* Lesson VII: Snapshots & vertical scaling (30min)
+* Lesson VII: Securing and maintaining your instance (45 min)
-* Lesson VIII: Sharing snapshots (30min)

 3h00pm - 3h30: Afternoon Tea

-* Lesson IX: The object store: in more detail (30min)
+* Lesson VII: The object store: in more detail (30 min)
-* Lesson X: The objects store: a publisher as well… (30min)
+* Lesson VIII: The objects store: a publisher as well… (30 min)

+Possibly a "bringing it all together" grand exercise?

 4h30pm - Day end.